rtubio/tledb/README.md

-# tledb
+# tledb - application overview

-Database with the TLE's from NORAD, imported and offered through a REST api.
+Database with the TLE's from NORAD, imported and offered through a REST api:

-The server is based on Django + Celery, where the latter timely fetches the TLE files from Celestrak and updates the database. django-rest-framework is used to provide a basic REST api for remote users.
+* The server is based on Django + Celery, where the latter timely fetches the TLE files from Celestrak and updates the database.
+* django-rest-framework is used to provide a basic REST api for remote users.
+* A webhook is implemented, so that a given URL is called whenever the TLEs selected by the user are updated.

+Docker is used to wire up the following components:

+* tledb-django -- Django webserver executed using Gunicorn and running celery instances (beat and worker).
+Supervisor controls the execution of gunicorn and celery instances.
+* tledb-nginx -- simple nginx container.
+* tledb-rabbitmq -- rabbitmq server from Docker Hub.
+* tledb-mysql -- mysql server from Docker Hub.

 # Setup

 The following script should guide you through the installation steps of the full stack, which mainly guides the process through a Docker composition:

   bash scripts/docker/setup.sh

 Once the docker composition is running, the superuser can be created by accessing the container directly:

-  docker exec -it config_tledb_1 bash cd tledb && python manage.py createsuperuser
+  docker exec -it tledb-django bash cd tledb && python manage.py createsuperuser

 # Running